Ho Chi Minh City, also commonly referred to as Saigon is the largest city in Vietnam and the former capital of the Republic of Vietnam.

 OVERALL RISK : LOW

-Ho Chi Minh is a relatively safe country to travel to.
+Ho Chi Minh is a relatively safe city to travel to.
 Its main source of income is tourism, so the tourists' safety is their number one concern.
 The street crime is more common in cities like Ho Chi Minh and Hanoi.

 TRANSPORT & TAXIS RISK : MEDIUM